rails/rails/guides/source/testing.md

 end
 ```

-If you want to keep the Selenium driver but change the browser or port you
+If you want to keep the Selenium driver but change the browser you
 can pass Firefox and the port to driven by.
 The driver is a required
 argument, all other arguments are optional.